Why I Look At My Phone During Sex

 “

-In movies, "lovemaking" is a plot device to move a story along, not, you know, actual sex — but we normalise and emulate what we see.
+In movies, "lovemaking" is a plot device to move a story along, not, you know, actual sex — but we normalize and emulate what we see.

 ”